 Here’s what you need to know about tonsillitis, from its symptoms to treatments that can help.

-Tonsils are your first line of defense against illness and they produce white blood cells to help your body fight infection.
+Tonsils are your first line of defense against illness.
+They produce white blood cells that help your body fight infection.

 - a very sore throat

-- difficulty swallowing or painful swallowing
+- difficulty or pain while swallowing

 - a scratchy-sounding voice

 - bad breath

 - jaw and neck tenderness from swollen lymph nodes

 - tonsils that have white or yellow spots